 Other fellows and senior members, including Professor Mary Beard, Dr Lucilla Burn and Dr Debby Banham, have strong archaeological interests.

 Are there any A level subjects that are particularly useful?

 Archaeology spans a very broad subject area, and the course allows study of topics ranging across the humanities, the social sciences and the sciences.
 Students with almost any combination of subjects can apply; there are no specific required or recommended courses.
 We welcome applications from students studying humanistic fields such as History, English, Classics, and ancient languages, social sciences such as Geography, Sociology, Psychology, or Anthropology, and sciences such as Biology, Physics and Chemistry.
 Applicants for Egyptology and Assyriology are strongly encouraged to study an ancient or modern language at A-level.

 Of course.
 We neither encourage nor discourage students from doing this – everyone’s circumstances are different.
 If you are planning to take a gap year, please give some thought to how you will maintain your academic interests.

 How should I prepare for interview at Newnham?

 If you apply to Newnham we will ask you to send us two pieces of written work, and you will have two interviews.
 You are not expected to have any standard background in archaeology, as the field is highly varied, there are many relevant backgrounds and the subject is often not taught in schools; however, you should be prepared to discuss your relevant interests and potential directions you may wish to follow.
 All applicants will take a written assessment in College, based on the reading of material that we will supply.
-This hour-long assessment is designed to assess the ability to interpret texts and to write.
+This hour-long assessment is designed to assess the ability to interpret texts and/or images and to write.
 Again, no special preparation or prior knowledge is required.

 Where can I find out more?